Turbidity Curtain for Sale

 Types of Turbidity Curtains and Silt Barriers

-GEI Works manufactures a comprehensive selection of Triton Turbidity Curtains, as well as custom solutions for your silt and turbidity control needs.
+The Triton turbidity curtain is a floating silt curtain that provides silt and turbidity control in lakes, rivers, and ponds.
 We offer silt curtain models for calm water, moving water, and fast water areas.
 In order to accommodate all water conditions, our turbidity barriers are made in three standard models: Type 1, Type 2, and Type 3 Turbidity Curtains with custom options also available.

 Standard Turbidity Curtain Models